Observe. Learn. Contribute. Go beyond.

 Do you offer summer internships?

-Each summer, STC Education invites a number of college students to help facilitate its summer education programs.
+Each summer, STC Engagement and Education invites a number of college students to help facilitate its summer education programs.
 Ideal for candidates interested in exploring careers in theatre education, these internships offer multiple opportunities to share the love and craft of theatre with young people and teens throughout the greater metropolitan area.
 Exceptional candidates will have prior experience working with youth, preferably in the arts.
 These summer education internships are full-time, short-term engagements that span from late-June to mid-August.
 Summer interns receive a weekly stipend, but are not provided with housing.
 To apply, please email a one-page statement of interest and resume to: STCFellows@ShakespeareTheatre.org.
 Application deadline: March 1, 2020.

 Who is eligible for a fellowship?